 Africa has many active volcanoes.
 Why was Nyiragongo the only one to make the Decade Volcano list?

-Limits on funding and other resources forced volcanologists to choose carefully.
+Limits on funding and other resources in the 1990s forced volcanologists to choose carefully.

-And Mount Nyiragongo, in what was then Zaire and is now the Democratic Republic of the Congo, stood out as a candidate for this 1990s program.
+And Mount Nyiragongo, in what was then Zaire and is now the Democratic Republic of the Congo, was an outstanding candidate.

-Another thing that concerned volcanologists was the lack of monitoring.
+Another thing that concerned them was the lack of volcano monitoring here.

 The variety of volcano-related hazards which threaten the inhabitants in the Lake Kivu area (lava flows, explosive phreatic eruptions, and volcanic heating and overturn of deep lake waters) make a basic monitoring system essential . . .
 To save lives in the event of a dangerous eruption, all residents must know what is expected of them if a warning is sounded: which way to run, how far, and how long to stay away.
 This will require a massive public education effort.

 Unforunately, what the public got in the 1990s, instead of education, was genocide and military strife that claimed millions of lives and devastated the region.

 During the International Decade, both Nyiragongo and its neighbor Nyamulagira erupted in 1994 while about a million refugees from the nearby Rwandan genocide were sheltering around Goma — the provincial capital located on Lake Kivu’s north shore and just 11 miles from Nyiragongo’s summit — on now-hardened 1977 lava flows.

 In addition to the refugee camps, Goma’s 400,000 residents were also hosting crowds of rural Congolese villagers who had fled the fighting around their homes.

 As it turned out, neither Nyiragongo nor Nyamulagira’s activity directly threatened any of these people, although indirect eruption effects on the environment as well as on international relief efforts were considerable.